Every week people contact Radio Nene Valley wanting to join the team to help entertain the patients and

 possible as the average stay of a patient is only a few days.

-Those who've been associated with the station since the early days are proud that their pioneering work
+Those who've been associated with the station since the early days are proud that their

-continues to go from strength to strength and whilst the people and programmes change over the years our goal
+continues to go from strength to strength and whilst the people and programmes change

 remains the same and we think we've got what we're doing just about right.